 Isn’t it frustrating when you know for certain that something is true, yet the person you’re talking to refuses to believe you?
-Maybe they’re questioning a theory that you spent years developing in graduate school, or maybe they’re just misremembering the plot of your favorite book.
-Either way, their patronizing attitude and refusal to recognize… read more
+Maybe they’re questioning a theory that you spent years developing in graduate school.
+Maybe they’re misremembering the plot of your favorite book.
+Either way, their patronizing attitude and refusal to recognize your knowledge… read more

 We’ve all heard that the best type of love comes with no strings attached.
-The idea that we might come to love someone (usually a significant other) so intensely that we can forgive them all of their faults is a popular one in our cultural mythos.
-That being said, few people would encourage you to… read more
+The idea that we might come to love someone so intensely that we can forgive them all of their faults is a popular one That being said, few people would encourage you to overlook any and every wrong a loved one… read more

 Researchers have a number of theories about why we engage in the act of stereotyping.
 Some believe it developed as a way to promote group identity and strengthen the social systems that allow us to survive.
 Others believe it’s simply a matter of ease, as our brains process categorized information more efficiently.